PreCalculus Accelerated

 • Bring to class everyday:

 1. Your iPad (please make sure it is charged or at least above 30%) since the text is digital.
 It is recommended though not required that you do your written work on your iPad.
-It will also help if you keep a pair of ear buds handy as well for the (rare) occasions when I ask you to watch a screencast in class.

 2. Paper and pencil even if you prefer to do your writing on your iPad.
 You will be asked at times to do work without any electronic aids.